cloud-gov/cg-site/_docs/ops/design/secrets.md

   generate, rotation, and storage.
 * There would be a single interface for secrets management for BOSH deployments using the `credhub-cli`.
-* cloud.gov operators can create documented process, automation, and tooling around importing, setting, generating, and rotating credentials.
+* Cloud.gov operators can create documented process, automation, and tooling around importing, setting, generating, and rotating credentials.

 #### Cons

-* Concourse uses paths that are different from BOSH paths, or arbitrary paths cloud.gov operators can define, with no desire to change this functionality.
+* Concourse uses paths that are different from BOSH paths, or arbitrary paths Cloud.gov operators can define, with no desire to change this functionality.
     * BOSH paths: `/$director/$deployment/$secret` or absolute path.
     * Concourse paths: `/$team/$pipeline/$secret`; `$team/$secret`; no absolute path.
         * Closed pull-request: https://github.com/concourse/atc/pull/273